Fun Fact

 Copilot in Windows 11

-It’s not as powerful as a full system automation tool, but it’s improving rapidly.
+It’s not a full automation engine, but it’s heading there fast.

 Copilot for Developers